Defense WorldEuropeLatestUSA

 Operational Comparison:

+The F-35 is operating from 26 air bases around the globe while 1000+ jets have been produced so far.
 The United States Air Force (USAF) considers the F-35 a prime strike fighter for conducting the suppression of enemy air defenses (SEAD) missions.

 F-35A Lightening II Operational Capabilities